dhruv-1108/A-Helpful-Discord-Bot/README.md

 # A-Helpful-Discord-Bot 😀

-This is a functional discord bot, made with the help of Python and a bit of JavaScript.
+This is a functional discord bot, made with the help of Python.

+Libraries used :-
+ - discord.py

 Some features right now :-